thu-tram/mangg-may-tinh/routing/link-state.md

 <img width="600px" src="/assets/routing/2-091-hellos.png">

-For example, in this network, E sends to both of its neighbors: ``Hello, I'm E.'' Now, B knows that it's connected to E, and C also knows that it's connected to E. Similarly, B says hello to E, so now E knows about B. Likewise, C says hello to E, so E also knows about C.
+For example, in this network, R2 sends to both of its neighbors: "Hello, I'm R2."
+Now, R1 knows that it's connected to R2, and R3 also knows that it's connected to R2.
+Similarly, R1 says hello to R2, so now R2 knows about R1.
+Likewise, R3 says hello to R2, so R2 also knows about R3.

 As a result, everybody now knows who their immediate neighbors are.
-Note that B does not know about C, because B and C are not neighbors.
+Note that R1 does not know about R3, because R1 and R3 are not neighbors.

 <img width="900px" src="/assets/routing/2-092-after-hellos.png">